 C. Alcohol at University Social Events

-- Persons under twenty-one (21) years of age may attend functions where alcohol is served only with the written approval of the Vice Provost for Student Formation & Campus Life or other appropriate Vice President/Vice Provost.
+- Persons under twenty-one (21) years of age may attend functions where alcohol is served only with the written approval of the Vice President for Student Life or other appropriate Vice President/Vice Provost (or designee).
 The approval is based on the nature of the event and the ability of the organizing group, department or division to provide suitable and effective control.
 No one under the age of twenty-one will be permitted to consume alcohol at these functions.

 - Non-alcoholic beverages and food items must be provided and must be as accessible as alcoholic beverages.
 ARAMARK must cater all events where alcohol is served on campus.

 - Alcohol must be served by bartenders provided by ARAMARK or trained through the ARAMARK TIPS program.
 Hiring and training costs are the responsibility of the sponsoring division, department, club or organization, which must also provide individuals from its own membership to serve as checkers of identification and control agents to monitor behavior.

 - A University of Scranton identification card or valid driver’s license, or both, are proper identification to verify the age and University status of an individual.
 Some events may require the use of a computer-generated list to verify age or University status.